stfnbstl/top5_playlist/README.md

-# Top 5 Playlist
+# Top 5 Spotify Playlist

-This CLI tool will create a playlist with the top 5 songs from all artists stored in a text file.
+This CLI tool will create a [Spotify](https://spotify.com) playlist with the top 5 songs from all artists stored in a text file.
 See [sample_bands.txt](sample_bands.txt)

 ## Usage